 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There have been no material changes to the Company's capital management approach during the three months ended March 31, 2020 and the year ended December 31, 2019.
+There have been no material changes to the Company's capital management approach during the years ended December 31, 2019 and 2018.